 Cassoulet – A rich white bean stew that usually includes confit de canard and pork.

-Walnuts – The Dordogne is known for its many walnuts trees, so you’ll see these in shops, included in dishes, or in walnut cake.
+Walnuts – The Dordogne is known for its many walnut trees, so you’ll see these in shops, included in dishes, or in walnut cake.

 Shop at the Markets

 There are markets in many of the towns and cities throughout the Dordogne, but it’s about timing it right to see them!

 They will usually be food markets with delicious local produce, so are a great place to pick up some things for breakfast, snacks, or lunch on the go.
 Check locally wherever you’re staying.

 Eymet – Market held every Thursday morning with an extra Sunday morning market in July and August.

 Sarlat-la-Canéda – One of the largest markets attracting vendors from around the region, is held every Wednesday and Saturday.

 The covered market in the former Saint Mary’s Church is held year-round every day except Thursday in the offseason.

 You can take a guided tour on market day to taste some of the best dishes in the region and learn more about Sarlat.